The Only 6-Month Milestones That Matter

-6-Month Milestone #1: Baby Gets Seriously Curious
+6-Month-Old Baby Milestone #1: Baby Gets Seriously Curious

-More than any little thing that parents are told to look for at 6-months, the aggregate behavior parents will want to see from their baby is an inclination towards curiosity.
+More than any little thing that parents are told to look for at 6 months, they will want to see a general inclination toward curiosity.
 How do you know if your baby is curious?
 If you find yourself asking your baby questions like, “What was that?
 What is that?
 Did you hear that?
 Do you see that?” it’s very likely that you are responding to your baby’s curiosity cues.

-6-Month Milestone #2: Baby is Making Moves
+6-Month-Old Baby Milestone #2: Baby Is Making Moves

 What You Shouldn’t Stress About: Don’t worry about crawling specifically — this isn’t the end-all goal for your soon-to-be bipedal kid.
 Some babies crawl, some babies don’t.
 Some babies go from rolling over to cruising to walking.
 You don’t need to spend an inordinate amount of time getting your baby to crawl.
 Just give them opportunities to explore their world.

-Non-Milestone Moments In Baby’s Fifth Month
+Non-Milestone Moments in Baby’s Sixth Month